rajesh6752/mongodb/README.md

 ### Step 5: Test replication:
+> Login to secondary mongodb and test it:
 ```
-# login to secondary mongodb and test it:
 mongo mongodb://<mongodb2>
 ```
 ```